 I have spent a life time immersed in the ocean, competing, working as a professional beach lifeguard in the UK and Australia.
 As a result I have developed a unique set of skills; together with my Sports Science Masters degree I am able to pass on a wealth of practical information combined with the latest in sport science research.

 I founded BaySUP with Matt French & Dennis Mears after a a forum thread where a few guys were talking about setting up clubs in various areas.

 We all paddled in the same area and we could see the potential so after a few more posts, we met in September 2009 for our first paddle which went from Durley Chine to Boscombe and back.
 BaySUP was born.

+Myself and BaySUP believe passionately in grass roots level competition.
+Each year we see people come to our series to do their first races and it’s a great feeling when you see them get the bug and start racing nationally.
 Now it’s a case of growing and developing it which will take time!
 It’s a good idea to get a committee as soon as you can so you can steer things in the right direction as well as get help with tasks.

 The club network is the lifeblood of the sport and fundamental to the future.
 It’s not rocket science and we are not inventing the wheel here, we are just doing what is done in other watersports in the UK and around the globe.

 I’m using my background in journalism and marketing communications to lend a hand with media relations and web content.

 My love affair with all things SUP began in 2016 with a Fuerteventura intro session and has largely been nurtured at my local lake, Bray, where I also swim open water year-round.